 For women over 40 who want to lose weight: your next steps

-Before you go back to trying the same old thing or just give up completely, consider these action steps:
+Before you go back to trying the same old diet or just give up completely, consider these action steps:

 Focus on getting good sleep